kira26/Matching-Market/README.md

-#Matching-Theory
+#Matching-Market
-Learning Matching-Theory with coding in Python.
+Learning Matching-Market with coding in Python.

 ##Deferred Acceptance Algorithm
 Compute the Stable Matching